jaival-11/justalink/README.md

 5. Open a Pull Request

 ---
-## Support

-I know I have locked some features.
-The only reason to do that is, starring the repo or following me doesn't cost you anything but for me it really makes the difference.
-So every star, every follow matters to me.
-Those stars and follow motivate me to keep improving, maintaining, and make such projects.
-If you haven't already please consider [starring the repo](https://github.com/jaival-11/justalink) and may be even following [me](https://github.com/jaival-11).
-Thank you.
-Hope you like my work.

----
 ## Disclaimer and Privacy

 **JustALink is a strictly client-side tool.** Because the entire profile payload is encoded directly into the URL hash (*"The URL is all"*), **no user-generated content is ever sent to, or stored on, any server.**